Download the full PDF for Alabama

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Alabama remained unchanged at 58 percent in June.
+The labor force participation rate in Alabama rose to 57.7 percent in December from 57.6 percent in the prior month.